-- Plan: Before the job starts, identify the noisy tasks and equipment, when and where they will be performed, and the actions that will be taken to reduce noise exposures. - Inspect: Each day, do a walk-around inspection to make sure the plan is being implemented. - Monitor noise levels. - Provide different types of hearing protection one size or style may not fit all workers. - Conduct training on each type of hearing protection provided.
+- □ Plan: Before the job starts identify noisy tasks and equipment and plan for controlling noise - including buying or renting quieter equipment. - ☐ Each day do a walk-around inspection to make sure the plan is being implemented - ☐ Monitor noise levels - ☐ Provide different types of hearing protection one size or style may not fit all workers - Conduct training on each type of hearing protection provided - Plan: Before the job starts, identify the noisy tasks and equipment, when and where they will be performed, and the actions that will be taken to reduce noise exposures. - Inspect: Each day, do a walk-around inspection to make sure the lan is being implemented. - Monitor noise levels. - Provide different types of hearing protection one size or style may not fit all workers. - Conduct training on each type of hearing protection provided.